Home » Budapest » Danube River Cruise tickets

 Back to Top

-Brunch Cruise on Danube River
+Brunch Cruise on the Danube River

 During this 2.5-hour cruise, you admire Budapest and its architecture from the water, even as you enjoy a royal four-course unlimited brunch.